-I’ve made the recipe a few times since then, and played around with some of my other brownie recipes as well, switching out ingredients for gluten-free and refined sugar-free ones and seeing just how delicious I could get these Paleo-friendly brownies to be.
+I’ve made the recipe a few times since then.
+I played around with some of my other brownie recipes as well, switching out ingredients for gluten-free and refined sugar-free ones and seeing just how delicious I could get these Paleo-friendly brownies to be.

 Let’s just say I’ve eaten so many really delicious chocolate fudge brownies recently that I’m starting to feel like a brownie.
 BUT – I think I got it!

-These brownies are what all your fudgy brownie dreams are made of, and while I say “no one will know they’re gluten-free/sugar-free/Paleo!!!” all the darn time…I really mean it this time.
+These brownies are what all your fudgy brownie dreams are made of.
+While I say “no one will know they’re gluten-free/sugar-free/Paleo!!!” all the darn time…I really mean it this time.

 For those of you still giving me the side eye, these don’t have black beans or chickpeas or avocado or any of those other weird things that people are still trying to pass off as normal brownie ingredients.
 Beans are NOT for brownies.

-After sitting on this recipe for a little too long, I decided I needed to stop hogging it and share it with all of you – it’s too good to keep hostage!
+After sitting on this gluten-free fudge brownie recipe for a little too long, I decided I needed to stop hogging it.
+It’s time to share it with all of you – it’s too good to keep hostage!
 But a little forewarning: these brownies are NOT joking around.
 If you’re expecting a little bit of cakiness, forget it.
 I called these the ultimate gluten-free fudge brownies for a reason.
-These brownies are pure fudge brownies, and they are for the chocolate lovers.
+These brownies are pure fudge brownies, and they are for chocolate lovers.